HowdyKloudy/howdykloudy.github.io/content/en/blog/dockerize-the-full-stack-application-built-using-powershell(Pode & PSHML).md

 ## Introduction

-I appreciate your time and value your feedback.
-So, I have recorded the demonstration of spinning up the full-stack application built using PowerShell (Pode & PSHTML).
+I have recorded the demonstration of spinning up the full-stack application built using PowerShell (Pode & PSHTML).
+Feel free to leave your comments

+{{< youtube >}}

 ### Disclaimer

 - This blog post is the output of my learning on Docker, MySQL, docker-compose, and MiniKube.
 So, please skip asking ask why not native or alternatives.
-I am sharing it as a blog because of the ask that I have seen it in the REDDIT
+I am sharing it as a blog because of the ask that I have seen it in the [REDDIT](https://www.reddit.com/r/PowerShell/comments/gq0bl0/discussion_can_powershell_be_used_for_fullstack/).
 - I am an automation engineer with a decent experience in the cloud, not a software developer.
 - We don't talk about Pode, PSHTML & SimplySQL (PowerShell Modules)
 - There is a big room for improvement.
 Consider this blog post as a first step to dockerize the PowerShell app to run with docker-compose and then on Minikube.